 You could say:

 “I had a good time Carla.
-I’m so sorry that you couldn’t have been there.”
+I’m so sorry that you couldn’t have been there.
+I hope to have you with me on my next birthday!”

 “Thanks for asking Juan.
 Everything went well.
 I hope that if I have a celebration next year you can be there.
 I missed you.”